chriz2600/DreamcastHDMI/README.md

 ### Thanks

+This project is based on the work of:

 1. [Holguer A Becerra (spanish)], [google translated version]

+    HDMI (video) output using a DE0 Nano Development Kit.

 2. [FPGA4FUN]

+    Creating HDMI video using a FPGA.

 3. [chipos81/charcole]

+    HDMI output for NeoGeo.

 4. [Public.Resource.Org]

-I started this project to get familiar with FPGAs and HDMI protocol.
-What I have now is working 480p video directly from dreamcasts GPU (Holly) with digital audio via HDMI.
+    HDMI [1.3a][HDMI1.3a] and [1.4][HDMI1.4] specification can be easily found on the internet, but [CEA Standard CEA-861-D][EIA-CEA-861-D], to which is refered many time in HDMI specification, was harder to find.
+[IEC Standard 60958-3][IEC-60958-3] (Digital Audio Interface: Part 3 Consumer Applications), which is needed to understand, how digital audio is embedded into HDMI, I found only here.

+### What's working

+Dreamcast 480p output via HDMI with embedded 44.1kHz audio (no A/D conversion) directly from dreamcast's video/audio subsystem.

 ### What's missing?

-1. Only 480p(VGA) capable games are working, no 480i support yet
+1. 480i support (only 480p(VGA))
 2. EDID support
 3. Upscaling
 4. OSD

 ## 1. Hardware Modifications

-Luckily, the dreamcast uses an external VideoDAC (IC401), so we can tap into the signals here:
+Luckily, the dreamcast uses an external video DAC (IC401), so we can tap into the signals here:

-*VideoDAC on Schematic:*
+*Video DAC on Schematic:*

 ![Schematic][IC401schematic]